MetricDuck — Financial Analysis MCP server

 - "Is Tesla's debt increasing?" -> statements=["balance"]

 Responses capped at ~20K chars.
-If truncated, request fewer statements or reduce years.
+If truncated, whole statements are dropped (not sliced) with a note — request fewer statements or reduce years.
 Endpoint: https://mcp.metricduck.com/mcp

-- compare_companies - Compare a company against peers with 70+ metrics, percentile rankings, and relative strengths/weaknesses.
+- compare_companies (Compare Companies / Peers) - Compare a company against peers across ~70 curated fundamental metrics (TTM), with percentile rankings and relative strengths/weaknesses.

 peer_mode controls peer selection: